opencomputeproject/onie/docs/Building.md

 - docker			# to grab the build workspace
 - binfmt-support		# kernel support for ppc builds
+- About 20G of disk free space 	# to build all images

 On a modern Ubuntu system, you can get these with: